AutoMateEPFL/robot-interface/README.md

 ## Getting Started

-### Prerequisites
-Before installation, you need to update the `robotinterface/hardware_control/FirmwareSettings/hardware_settings.json` file with the correct settings for your serial ports.

-You can identify the correct ports using different tools.
-For the gripper, consider using the [DYNAMIXEL Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/).
-For the motion controller, [OpenBuilds CONTROL](https://software.openbuilds.com/) is recommended.

-### Installation

 This project uses [Poetry](https://python-poetry.org/docs/), a Python dependency management tool.
 If you haven't installed Poetry yet, please follow the [official installation guide](https://python-poetry.org/docs/).